Last updated 15th May, 2025

-Rising damp is something you can’t ignore.
-As the name suggests, rising damp happens when moisture creeps up from the ground and infiltrates porous building materials, brick, stone and mortar, causing damp patches on your home’s walls, peeling wallpaper, and musty odours.
+Rising damp happens when moisture creeps up from the ground and infiltrates porous building materials — like brick, stone, and mortar.
+This causes damp patches on your home’s walls, peeling wallpaper, and musty odours.

-Let’s take a closer look at some estimated costs:
+Let's look a bit closer at this:

 Method | Terraced | Semi-Detached | Detached |